tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 representation's original media type before encryption and obfuscation were applied.
 To avoid ambiguity, this media type may not have parameters applied to it.
 (TODO: URL-escaping the parameter value would allow parameters to be applied to it.)

-# The `vnd.librarysimplified/drm-client-registration-token` media type
+# The `vnd.librarysimplified/drm-client-token` media type

 A document of this media type represents a currently active client token (see "`drm:clientToken`").
 Apart from this fact, its semantics are identical to the semantics of `application/octet-stream`.

+This media type defines one required parameter:

+*scheme*: A URI identifying the DRM scheme associated with the client token.
+URIs found in the DRM Scheme Registry are especially appropriate values for *scheme*.
+For example, an LCP user key would be served as vnd.librarysimplified/drm-client-token;scheme=http://librarysimplified.org/terms/drm/scheme/LCP.

 # The `ccid-urms` URL scheme